ansible-collections/vmware.vmware_rest/development.md

 The `generate.yml` playbook will copy the old blocks to the new modules.
 You can refresh the blocks if you introduce a new API version.

-**Note** The steps below will run a playbook that stops all of the VMs in a vcenter
+**Note** The steps below will run a playbook that stops all of the VMs in a vcenter.
+It will also potentially wipe out the examples and return values in each module, so please review changes carefully.

 Create `/tmp/inventory-vmware_rest` like:
 ```